 The employer’s insurance company pays the benefits.
 The claims are handled by an insurance adjuster from the insurance company.

-The annual premium employers have to pay their insurance company is calculated based on may factors such as industry classification, the company’s past history of work-related injuries, payroll, special group or dividend programs the company may be eligible for, and so on.
+The annual premium employers must pay their insurance company is calculated based on may factors such as industry classification, the company’s past history of work-related injuries, payroll, special group or dividend programs the company may be eligible for, and so on.

 The employer’s workers’ compensation insurance includes employer’s liability insurance, provided you didn’t purchase it from a dominant state fund.
 If it has been purchased from a state fund, employers can add this insurance as an endorsement from a private insurer.